Downtown Cleveland Will Light Up Tonight to Show Support for Health Care Workers

 April 9, 2020

-Downtown Cleveland will show its support to health care workers by lighting up the sky tonight.
+Downtown Cleveland will show its support to health care workers by lighting up the sky tonight (Thursday night).

 Support + honor Cleveland Clinic caregivers, healthcare workers and first responders around the world.— Cleveland Clinic (@ClevelandClinic) April 8, 2020